kaaengine/kaa/docs/tutorial/part05.rst

 Having said that, there are ways in which you can simulate a more complex or hierarchical structure of physical objects

-* Apply all BodyNode transformations you want manually and set it's position and/or rotation manually in relation to the parent object
+* Apply all BodyNode transformations manually.
+In other words do the calculations on your own and set the object's position and/or rotation manually.
 * Collision queries - this feature is to be implemented soon.
 It will allow you to ask a question like "here's a polygon (circle, segment), tell me which HitboxNodes/BodyNodes it collides with"
 * Joints - this feature is to be implemented next.
 You will be able to connect BodyNodes with 'joints' and they will behave